Skip to content

 install

 The install function is called when the plugin is initialized.
-It receives two parameters that provide access to the Raclette installation and plugin APIs.
+It receives two parameters that provide access to the raclette installation and core APIs.

 Promise<unknown> | unknown